Azure/azure-cosmos-dotnet-v2/samples/partitioning/Readme.md

 ## DocumentDB Partitioning Samples
 This directory contains code samples for common partitioning scenarios with the .NET SDK.
 For more details, take a look at [How to partition data in DocumentDB with the .NET SDK](https://acom-sandbox.azurewebsites.net/documentation/articles/documentdb-sharding/).
-These samples show to register and use a HashPartitionResolver, a RangePartitionResolver as well as custom IPartitionResolver implementations.
+These samples show how to register and use a HashPartitionResolver, a RangePartitionResolver as well as custom IPartitionResolver implementations.

 The following samples are included:
 * How to specify an arbitrary lambda expression for ExtractPartitionKey and use it to implement compound partitioning keys or to partition different types of objects differently.